postsharp/Metalama.Documentation/content/conceptual/aspects/aspect-composition.md

 Therefore, if an aspect introduces a member into a type, the next aspects will see that new member in the code model and will be able to advise it.

-To ensure the consistency of this model, aspects cannot provide outputs to previous aspects or to declarations that are not "under" the current target.
+To ensure the consistency of this model, aspects cannot provide outputs to previous aspects, or to declarations that are not "under" the current target.

 ## 3. Safe composition of advice